 “Croatian nationalism is getting the better of the article.
 Today Ragusa is a Croatian city known as Dubrovnik, however, this article pertains to the historical republic of Ragusa.
 Ragusa was an Italian Republic, not a croatian one.
 Today the city is Dubrovnic, a croatian city.
 Lets not confuse the two.
 The ancient republic of ragusa was never known as the republic of Dubrovnic, and the language of the native citizens was an Italian dialect related to venetian.” – Unsigned comment by 22.214.171.124, 8 January 2007Several hundred examples of Croatization of Italian historical figures and symbols of Italian heritage on the English Wikipedia website can be cited.
 Here are just a few notable examples:

-- Ruggiero Giuseppe Boscovich, born to an Italian mother and Serbian father, is classified as a “Croatian” scientist.
+- Ruggiero Giuseppe Boscovich, born to an Italian mother and Bosnian father, is classified as a “Croatian” scientist.
 In several other articles his name is Croatized to “Ruđer Josip Bošković” by Croatian editors.

 - Giovanni Biagio Luppis, born to an ancient Italian noble family, is classified as a “Croatian” inventor and is defined as having “mixed Italian-Croatian ancestry”, despite both parents being of Italian background.